 Roosters are mature male chicken, which does not have capability to lay eggs.
 The hen refers to female chicken which can lay eggs.
 No roosters don’t lay eggs at any circumstance.

 Just like humans, males can’t give birth to the baby.
 Male and female contributes to the genetics of the baby, but only a female can give birth.

 As we all know hens lay eggs.
 But have you ever asked, whether a rooster is needed to produce eggs?
-The answer is not always a rooster is required to produce eggs.

 The eggs hen produces without a rooster are unfertilized eggs.
 These eggs will not hatch.
 The eggs produced after mating with rooster are fertilized eggs.
 Under the right incubation conditions, the eggs bear chicks.

-The cock egg can also happen sometimes in mature hen, when the small piece of reproductive tissue breaks away, initiates the egg-producing glands to treat it as the yolk and wrap it.
+The cock-egg can also happen sometimes in mature hen, when the small piece of reproductive tissue breaks away, initiates the egg-producing glands to treat it as the yolk and wrap it.
 Then this forms the egg without any yolk in it, but some sort of grayish tissue.

-The cock eggs even happen with guineafowl and quail.
+The cock-eggs even happen with guineafowl and quail.

 Steps are already been taken to BAN prepping... especially stockpiling food right here in America.

 Hello, I am Siddartha Reddy .
 A fulltime farmer and blogger who love to share all his farming experiences.
 Also, a strong supporter of sustainable farming practices.
 Thanks for visiting our site, let’s make this world a better place to live.
 Say No to Chemicals and plastics.